California Civic Media Program

 Timeline

-Spring 2026: Program Guidelines Released
+June 2026: Program Guidelines Released and Application Website Launched

-Summer 2026: Application Window Opens
+July 6, 2026: Application Window Opens

 Fall 2026: Awards Announced